FIFA, Qatar prepare for unprecedented World Cup finals draw | Sports-Games

 It means 37 nations will be involved on Friday, including five which will ultimately not play in November when the first “winter” World Cup kicks off.

 The full lineup will not be known until at least June 14, when the intercontinental playoff round ends in Qatar.
-That is 74 days after the draw and the same date the 2018 tournament started in Russia.
+That is 74 days after the draw and the same date the 2018 tournament started in Russia, which was thrown out of the final stages of qualifying this time over the invasion of Ukraine.

 Maybe FIFA got lucky seven years ago by moving the 2022 tournament to November and December to avoid the searing desert heat of Qatar's summer.

-The later start created wriggle room to clear the match backlog after the COVID-19 pandemic wiped out almost every national-team game outside Europe in 2020.
+The later start created wiggle room to clear the match backlog after the COVID-19 pandemic wiped out almost every national-team game outside Europe in 2020.

 It has also put uncertainty on stage at the Doha Exhibition & Convention Center, where the show Friday starts at 7 p.m.
 (1600 GMT) and lasts one hour.